 When is the Medicare Advantage open enrollment period?

-During this enrollment window, anyone already enrolled in Medicare Advantage can change their coverage, but you won't have as many options as the fall Medicare open enrollment period.
-The changes you make to your Medicare plan will start on the first day of the month after the insurer gets your request.
-For example, if your insurance company receives your change request in mid-February, your new plan will begin on March 1.
+During this enrollment window, you can change your coverage if you're already enrolled in Medicare Advantage, but not if you're enrolled in Original Medicare.
+The changes you make to your Medicare plan will start on the first day of the month after the insurance company gets your request.
+For example, if they get your change request in mid-February, your new plan will begin on March 1.

 What Medicare Advantage changes can you make?

 During Medicare Advantage open enrollment, you can switch Medicare Advantage plans, or you can change to an Original Medicare policy and add a Part D prescription drug plan.

 3 questions to ask during Medicare Advantage open enrollment

 Fewer people use this open enrollment period at the beginning of the year, but it's still a risk-free chance for Medicare beneficiaries to change their Medicare Advantage plan.
 Those considering updating their coverage can ask themselves: